UBC-STAT/stat-201/docs/group-project-page.md

 (standard deviation, inter-quartile range, etc.) that would be useful in answering your question.
 Justify your choices.

+**UPDATE (Mar 1, 2022)**: If it doesn't make sense to infer a scale parameter, you can choose another parameter, or choose a second variable altogether.
+Ultimately, we're looking for a comprehensive inference analysis on one parameter spread across 2+ groups (with at least one hypothesis test), plus a bit more (such as an investigation on the variance, a quantile, or a different variable).
+In total, you should use both bootstrapping and asymptotics somewhere in your report at least once each.
+Also, your hypothesis test(s) need not be significant: it is perfectly fine to write a report claiming no significant findings (i.e. your p-value is large).

 Identify and describe the dataset that will be used to answer the question.
 Remember, this dataset is allowed to contain more variables than you need – feel free to drop them!